-This social development starts with providing informal safe spaces for young people to go, with trusted caring adults around them, positive peer networks and a range of enrichment opportunities, which may include sport, music, art, or any other positive pastime, i.e. access to a broad range of informal activities, within a supportive and welcoming environment.
+This starts with providing informal safe spaces for young people to go, with trusted caring adults around them, positive peer networks and a range of enrichment opportunities, which may include sport, music, art, or any other positive pastime, i.e. access to a broad range of informal activities, within a supportive and welcoming environment.

-This is 'Social Engagement' and if young people don't have this in their local community, then that local community is already failing its young people, as everything to come is reliant upon this solid foundation.
+This is 'Social Engagement' and if young people don't have this in their local community, then that Local Community is already failing its young people, as everything to come is reliant upon this being in place.
 Unfortunately, with tighter budgets and more targeted approaches, this is the area that has been most neglected, a demonstrably false economy.

 Next, Local Government needs to ensure that all young people in their area have opportunities to access 'Social Learning'.
-That is to say, to have informal and non-formal activities that will support them to develop their social and emotional capabilities, such as resilience, confidence, self-efficacy, as well as a range of more tangible skills, such as digital literacy, financial management, communication skills, and vitally, learning how best to manage their own personal circumstances, whatever they may be, with the support of caring adults and advocates.
+That is to say, to have informal and non-formal activities that will support them to develop their social and emotional capabilities, such as resilience, confidence, self-efficacy, as well as a range of hard skills which may include digital literacy, financial management, communication skills, and vitally, learning how best to manage their personal circumstances, whatever they may be, with the support of caring adults.